 For single premium insurance contracts, a portion of the revenue is recognized as premiums earned in the current period, while the remaining portion is deferred as unearned premiums and earned over time in accordance with the estimated expiration of risk.
-If single premium policies are canceled and the premium is non-refundable, then the remaining unearned premium related to each cancelled policy is recognized as earned premiums upon notification of the cancellation.
+If single premium policies are canceled and the premium is non-refundable, then the remaining unearned premium related to each canceled policy is recognized as earned premiums upon notification of the cancellation.
 Estimation of risk expiration for the recognition of premium is inherently judgmental and is based on actuarial analysis of historical experience.
-The premium earnings recognition model is reviewed periodically with any adjustments to the estimates reflected in current period earnings.
-As a result of the reviews conducted, there was a release of \$4 million to earnings in 2004.
-There was no release in 2003 or 2005.
+The premium earnings recognition model is reviewed annually with any adjustments to the estimates reflected in current period earnings.
+As a result of the reviews conducted, there was an increase in earned premium of \$60 million to earnings in 2006.
+There was no increase in 2005.

-k) Income Taxes
+l) Income Taxes